Liberal government withdraws court case on First Nations health care

 "For non-urgent cases in which this information cannot be obtained within the 48-hour time frame, representatives from the government of Canada will work with the requester in order to obtain the needed information so that the determination can be made as close to the 48-hour time frame as possible."

+The government has yet to provide a path showing it is implementing tribunal findings in areas including early childhood education and First Nations child welfare, Blackstock added.

+"We need to measure success at the level of children" she said.
+"I'm hoping we ... see this example of this resolution of this judicial review become more of the (government's) standard operating procedure."

-Philpott said in a statement that more than 24,000 services have been approved for First Nations children under Jordan's Principle – a policy named after a First Nations boy who died while bureaucracies squabbled over financial jurisdiction – including mental health supports and medical equipment.
+Philpott said Thursday that more than 24,000 services have been approved for First Nations children under Jordan's Principle – a policy named after a First Nations boy who died while bureaucracies squabbled over financial jurisdiction – including mental health supports and medical equipment.

-The government is fully committed to implementing the policy and complying with orders put forward by the tribunal, she added.
+Ottawa is committed to implementing the policy and complying with tribunal orders, she said.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.